OllieShadbolt/pinit/README.md

 # pinit
-A Python script for the pinit Discord bot.
+A python script for running the pinit Discord bot.